ksu-is/car-karaoke-/projectroadmap.md

     Continue coding and refining and testing in Sprint 3 as in Sprint 2

     As project managers and communicators who span the gap between the business and the coders, we need to create ways to         communicate our projects quickly and accurately. - Create a powerpoint slide

+           *lenny designed logo for name of the project and developers *Bailey edited pictures and wrote the description of the project